MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-bookable-resources.md

 6. **Start/End Location** Decide where the resource starts and ends his or her working day for scheduling and routing purposes.
    1. **Location agnostic** - select this option if the location of this resource is not required for the business need and does not need to be considered during the scheduling process.
 If the work location of a requirement is set to On site, location agnostic resources will not return in results.
    2. **Resource Address** - select this option if the resource starts and ends his or her day at a unique location.
 The exact location is derived from the latitude and longitude values on the related user, account, or contact records depending on the resource type.
 It is important to [connect to maps and turn on geo coding](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/field-service/perform-initial-configurations-setup#step-1-resource-scheduling) in your environment for this purpose.
    3. **Organizational Unit** - select this option if the resource starts and ends the day at an organizational unit, typically representing a company location.
 The exact location is derived from the latitude and longitude values on the selected organizational unit for which there is a lookup field on the bookable resource form.
+If the resource is of type facility, the organizational unit acts as the location of the facility.
 7. **Organizational Unit** Select the organizational unit the resource belongs to.
 This can represent a team the resource belongs to, an office the resource reports to, and the location where the resource starts and ends his or her day.
 8. **Display On Schedule Board** Determines if the resource is eligible to be added to the schedule board.
 If set to **yes**, then the resource can be added to the schedule board based on the filters or manually selected.
 9. **Enable for Availability Search** Determines if the resource is eligible to be returned in schedule assistant results given the resource attributes meet the filter criteria of the requirement.